Blendify/blender-manual/blender_docs/manual/compositing/types/output/viewer.rst

 Using the Image Editor
 ======================

-The viewer node allows results to be displayed in the Image Editor.
+The Viewer node allows results to be displayed in the Image Editor.
 The image is facilitated in the header by selecting *Viewer Node* in the linked *Image* data-block menu.
-The Image Editor will display the image from the currently selected viewer node.
+The Image Editor will display the image from the currently selected Viewer node.

 To save the image being viewed, use :menuselection:`Image --> Save As...`, :kbd:`Shift-S` to save the image in a file.